trefx/trefx.github.io/pages/implementation.md

   - Host PPIE engagement events for external audiences
   - Deliver a PPIE video discussing the implementation
 * WP2: Transparency
-  - Develop a Five Safes RO-Crate
+  - Develop a ~~Five Safes RO-Crate~~ Trusted Workflow Run RO-Crate
-  - Plan workshop to explore Five Safes RO-Crate  requirements with all Stakeholders
+  - Plan workshop to explore Trusted Workflow Run RO-Crate  requirements with all Stakeholders
-  - Develop a whitepaper based on the Five Safes RO-Crate
+  - Develop a whitepaper based on the Trusted Workflow Run RO-Crate
   - Review the current mechanisms of accessing the HDR Data Use Register
-  - Develop HDR data use register to accept Five Safes RO-Crates
+  - Develop HDR data use register to accept Trusted Workflow Run RO-Crate
   - Deliver a workshop on RO-Crate profile requirements with external Stakeholders
-  - Deliver the whitepaper based on the Five Safes RO-Crate
+  - Deliver the whitepaper based on the Trusted Workflow Run RO-Crate
-  - Deliver HDR data use register for Five Safes RO-Crate API integration
+  - Deliver HDR data use register for Trusted Workflow Run RO-Crate API integration
 * WP3: Microservice Development
   - Development of Controlled layer APIs and microservices
   - Development of TRE polling layer  APIs and microservices